puppetlabs/puppetlabs-stdlib/README.markdown

 #### `ensure_resource`

-Takes a resource type, title, and a list of attributes that describe a resource.
+Takes a resource type, title, and a hash of attributes that describe the resource(s).

 ~~~
 user { 'dan':